Export Control & Combating Terrorist Financing

 • The law implements frameworks for monitoring credit standing, disclosure, compliance and governance procedures in the operations of the Central Bank of the UAE, to ensure confidence in the national economy.

-• In 2021, the UAE established an Executive Office of Anti-Money Laundering and Counter Terrorism Financing to oversee the implementation of the UAE’s national anti-money laundering and countering the financing of terrorism (AML/CFT) strategy, in close coordination with the Financial Action Task Force (FATF) and other regional and global entities.
+• In 2024, the UAE established a National Anti-Money Laundering and Combating Financing of Terrorism and Financing of Illegal Organizations Committee to oversee the implementation of the UAE’s national AML/CFT strategy in close coordination with the Financial Action Task Force (FATF) and other regional and global entities.

 Enhanced Financial Monitoring